16 Top-Rated Waterfalls in Michigan

 14. Rock River Falls

-Deep in the Rick River Wilderness Area near Chatham in the Hiawatha National Forest is Rock River Falls.
+Deep in the Rock River Wilderness Area near Chatham in the Hiawatha National Forest is Rock River Falls.
 The falls has a 15-foot drop and a fanned-out appearance as the flowing water jets off the rocks.
 This waterfall is more remote and more difficult to access, so it is advised that you should have sturdy footwear and plan time to get to it.

 The Rock River Falls is located in a wilderness area, so you will need to drive several miles on old logging roads, and the trails back to the waterfall are not marked.
 If you have a penchant for adventure to go along with your waterfall passion, then Black River Falls is a good one to target for a day.